 The Research Service Core (RSC) offers training and support to develop a cadre of investigators who are well versed in regulatory principles, research ethics, and best practices for research compliance and the Responsible Conduct of Research.
 The RSC also provides administrative and logistical assistance to lower the barriers to research implementation and enhance the success of the MCCTR's clinical, translational, and community-engaged research.

-The Tracking and Evaluation Core ensures that the CCTR's Cores and Program meet milestones and satisfy deliverables.
-It provides accurate and timely information to CCTR leaders and advisory committees to guide resource allocation and for reporting to the CCTR institutions and NIGMS.
+The Tracking and Evaluation Core ensures that the MCCTR's Cores and programs meet milestones and satisfy deliverables.
+It provides accurate and timely information to MCCTR leaders and advisory committees to guide resource allocation and for reporting to the MCCTR institutions and NIGMS.

 The objective of the MCCTR Pilot Project Program is to assist junior investigators in generating sufficient data to be competitive for extramural funding.
 A focus on obesity and obesity-related diseases is preferred, however, projects in other fields are considered.

 The CEO Core organizes the Community Engagement and Outreach (CEO) Summer Institute, an annual one-week residential Summer Institute that trains selected junior faculty members from all major Mississippi universities in the principles and practice of community-engaged research.
 The CEO Core also oversees the CEO Working Group, a group of investigators focused on developing multi-institutional and multi-disciplinary community-engaged research projects.
 Finally, the CEO Core oversees the MCCTR Community Advisory Board (CAB), a diverse group of community members who meet regularly to provide guidance to the MCCTR on community values, concerns and needs.